2017-fall-os/shell-Sebezayala/shell/README.md

 ## To Use
 After compiling run myShell from the shell folder by typing ./myShell in the terminal.
-You will be prompted by a $ sign here you can start typing commands.
+You will be prompted by a the prompt string 1 if exported or a default $ sign here you can start typing commands.
 You can exit the shell with the word "exit"